 SCHL 280V: "Greece Service Learning: "The Refugee Crisis in the Middle East"

-On Monday, May 22nd, students will depart New York City for Athens, Greece.
-With an opportunity for sight seeing in Athens, students will depart for Leros Village on Thursday, May 25th.
+On Monday, May 21st, students will depart New York City for Athens, Greece.
+With an opportunity for sight seeing in Athens, students will depart for Leros Village on Thursday, May 24th.
 On this day, students will receive an introduction to the refugee shelter.

 At the shelter, students will immerse themselves in service opportunities such as food preparation, teaching English or cultural adaptation courses, leading recreational activities, and/or maintenance projects.
-On June 4th, students will return to Athens for a free day of exploration before departing for the United States the next day.
+On June 10th, students will return to Athens for a free day of exploration before departing for the United States the next day.

 Students who are participating in this course/program should make sure that they understand the Estimate of Costs sheet: Greece Estimate of Costs 2017.pdf.

-Students must take the program Estimate of Costs sheet to the Financial Aid office on campus to speak with a financial aid counselor about financing this study abroad program.
+Students should take the program Estimate of Costs sheet to the Financial Aid office on campus to speak with a financial aid counselor about financing this study abroad program.
 Federal and New York State financial aid is generally applicable to study abroad programs.
 The Binghamton Financial Aid Services Office is able to consider only the application of students matriculated at Binghamton for degree study.